One thing I really enjoy during the summer are days out with the kids!

 Bring along sketch pad and pencils or a nature journal for some drawing or writing during your visit.
 You can learn how to create your own DIY Nature Notebook too!

-A favorite childhood activity -- this takes some practice but I'm sure Mom or Dad will be happy to pass along the skill ;)
+A favorite childhood activity -- this takes some practice but I'm sure Mom or Dad will be happy to pass along the skill ;) Plus it's a great way to burn off some energy too.

 Take along your Camera